nealmick/ned/README.md

 # About the Project
 Ned is a Dear ImGui text editor aimed at a lightweight, embeddable core with a strong retro aesthetic.

-The editor is built around a document model and `EditorApi`: file I/O, LSP, and the shell talk to the editor through one interface, while highlighting, undo, save, and git live as focused services behind it.
+**Editor core** is layered as Commands → Operations → document state (copy-on-write rope buffer).
+Outside code talks to the editor through `EditorApi`.
+Highlighting, save, undo, and git are focused services behind events rather than a monolithic editor class.

 Syntax highlighting uses Tree-sitter with query files for the languages above.
+Multi-cursor and selection live in view state; document mutation stays a stream of single text ops.
 LSP is driven by a configurable `lsp.json` (clangd, gopls, pyright/typescript-language-server, rust-analyzer, and others).
 The terminal is a fullscreen overlay powered by [ImGui-Terminal](https://github.com/nealmick/ImGui-Terminal).
 Shader effects, theme profiles, and keybinds live under user config (`~/ned/config`) seeded from bundled resources.

 Standalone Ned is single-buffer; multi-tab editing is provided by `NedEmbed` for host applications.
 Platforms tested: macOS ARM and Intel, Windows x64, and Debian.
-Windows builds use the automated dependency path in the build script.
+Windows builds use vcpkg via the build script.

 If you have questions or issues, feel free to reach out.